sddipinai/ipfs/spec.md

 The goals for this repository are:

 1. A well defined **specification**.
 This can be found in the [Spec document](spec.md).
 It is a constant work in progress; please open issues to discuss changes.
-2. **An example README**.
-This Readme is fully standard-readme compliant, and there are more examples in the `example-readmes` folder.
+2. **Sample cheatsheets**.
+Sample IPFS Dental Cheatsheets in the `sample-cheatsheetss` folder.
 3. A **linter** that can be used to look at errors in a given Readme.
 Please refer to the [tracking issue](https://github.com/RichardLitt/standard-readme/issues/5).
-4. A **generator** that can be used to quickly scaffold out new READMEs.
-See [generator-standard-readme](https://github.com/RichardLitt/generator-standard-readme).
+4. The **apis** that can be used to quickly scaffold out new IPFs dental cheatsheets.
+See [sample-cheatseets directory ](https://github.com/sddipinai/ipfs/sample-cheatsheets).
 5. A **compliant badge** for users.
 See [the badge](#badge).

 ## Install